AnnikaTjuka/annikatjuka.github.io/index.md

 (accepted) August. _Cross-linguistic patterns of body-part metaphors._ Metaphor Festival 2019 conference, Amsterdam, NL.

+(accepted) May. _Habitual aspect as a property of text spans._ 9th Language & Technology Conference, Poznań, Poland.

-Mai. (invited speaker) _Finding patterns - How to discover part-whole relations in cross-linguistic data_ Max Planck Institute for the Science of Human History, Jena, DE.
+May. (invited speaker) _Finding patterns - How to discover part-whole relations in cross-linguistic data_ Max Planck Institute for the Science of Human History, Jena, DE.

 March. (invited speaker) _The cognitive foundation of body-part metaphors._ Max Planck Institute for Psycholinguistics, Nijmegen, NL.